 Requirement: Move SharePoint content database from one drive to another in SQL Server!

 By default, SharePoint creates its databases in the default SQL Server location: “C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\MSSQL\DATA” folder (SQL Server 2016).
-We don’t have any option from SharePoint side to specify where the data and log files for the database to be created.
+We don’t have any option from the SharePoint side to specify where the data and log files for the database are to be created.

 How to Move a Content Database in SharePoint?

 In short, Stop SharePoint services, detach the database from SQL Server, Move database files to a different location, attach the database back and then start SharePoint services!
 Moving SharePoint content database files to a new location can be performed by these steps:

 Let’s move the SharePoint content database to another drive.
 Prior to moving databases, we have to stop all SharePoint services and applications which are accessing the databases.
 So, stop all SharePoint services first!
 Follow this article to stop or start all SharePoint services: How to Stop All SharePoint 2013 Services

 If you want to move a specific content database, you can either set the database status to “Offline” from SharePoint 2013 Central Administration or: